Joemillard/pollinator_taxonomic_geographic_dist_text-analysis/README.md

 ```

 ---
-**15. common_nam_validation.R - script for counting the number of common name strings in each abstract and comparing to the Latin binomial names
+**15. common_name_validation.R** - script for counting the number of common name strings in each abstract and comparing to the Latin binomial names

 Session info
 ```